freddy418/Getting_And_Cleaning_Data_Week_4/CodeBook.md

-# The variables in output_data.txt
+# Code Book

+This code book describes the data fields in output_data.txt

+# Data Layout

 The data set contains 180 rows and 68 columns.
 Each row contains measurements for an activity performed by a subject